 Yanofsky: The lyrics to Nerve needed to be extremely visual and fun.
 I wanted to make sure that there wasn’t a syllable out of place with the melody, that every word was pocketed.
 The rhythm and flow helped the delivery to have a subtle power which was important in conveying the type of character this song is about.
 Someone who is understatedly cool.

 Finally, how does your new material differ from your previous releases?
-I’m intrigued to know the transition that you’ve made and the position that 'Black Sheep' holds.
+I’m intrigued to know the transition that you’ve made and the position that Turn Down The Sound holds.

-Yanofsky: Black Sheep is the first album I have ever created with my peers.
+Yanofsky: Turn Down The Sound is the first album I have ever created with my peers.
 It is also the most honest and vulnerable I have ever been with my writing because this is my first release that includes songs I wrote alone (as well as co-written songs).
 This record truly represents independence to me.

 On a recent trip to LA, I played most of the final product for Quincy… He was jamming to everything he heard with a smile on his face.
 He told me he really loved it.
 It was the most amazing and validating feeling, knowing I had made him proud without needing to run everything by him each step of the way.
 This album is the product of the support of my mentors, applying everything I have learned from them in the past, but trusting my gut for the first time.